 Many states have passed laws against cell phone use while driving.
 The first to do so was Washington, in 2007, but over the past decade, almost every other state has followed suit.

 Phone calls are a somewhat different matter.
-Drivers in every state are allowed to make calls on their cell phones in some circumstances, but a number of states have placed limits specifically on hand-held cell phone use, while still allowing phone calls to be made by drivers on hands-free devices.
+Drivers in every state can make calls on their cell phones in some circumstances, but several states have placed limits specifically on hand-held cell phone use, while still allowing phone calls to be made by drivers on hands-free devices.
 Some states ban mobile phone use (including those with hands-free devices) for young or novice drivers, or school bus drivers.
 Also, some local jurisdictions have also banned texting and driving, even when their state does not, so it’s important to be familiar with the laws for your particular state and city.

 It is important to remember that distracted driving has always been illegal, even before any laws specifically dealing with phone use were put into place.
-There are a few different ways in which states address the problem in a legal sense.
-Some ban specific distracted driving activities, such as eating, drinking, reading, or smoking, while others place a more general prohibition on any activities that impair the driver’s abilities and are not necessary to drive a vehicle.
+Some states ban specific distracted driving activities, such as eating, drinking, reading, or smoking, while others place a more general prohibition on any activities that impair the driver’s abilities and are not necessary to drive a vehicle.

 Primary and Secondary Enforcement

 One issue on how existing laws around cell phone usage will be enforced is one of primary versus secondary enforcement.
-A primary offense is one for which the police can pull you over simply for that offense.
-If, however, it is a secondary offense, then it is still illegal, but police cannot pull you over for that offense alone.
-They must pull you over for something else, which must in itself be a primary offense, before being allowed to ticket you for the secondary offense.
+A primary offense is one for which the police can pull you over for that offense.
+A secondary offense is one that is still illegal, but police cannot pull you over for that reason alone.
+They must pull you over for a primary offense before they can ticket you for the secondary offense.

 In most states, texting and driving, or else using a hand-held mobile phone while driving, is a primary offense, and police can pull you over for that alone.
 However, in a few states, these are secondary offenses, and other distracted driving activities such as eating or drinking while driving are often secondary offenses as well, but that doesn’t mean you’re in the clear.
 Traffic law is complex, after all, and it is probably not difficult for a police officer to catch many of us in a primary offense at some point.

 What About Using GPS Navigation?